REACHING MORE

 The Need for Pediatric Care

 According to datausa.io, there are 26,563 uninsured children and youth under the age of 18, living in Gwinnett, who need a low-cost alternative to healthcare.
 On average, there are 380 children in foster care in Gwinnett needing free and low-cost medical care.
-By providing pediatric care, we wil be able to provide parenting education all the way through the teen years with a faith-based framework.
+By providing pediatric care, we will be able to provide parenting education from infancy through the teen years.

 The Need for a Maternity Home

 Homelessness exacerbates our maternal mortality rate.
 Infants born to homeless mothers are more likely to have lower birth weights, longer hospital stays, receive neonatal intensive care, and have a higher likelihood of birth defects caused specifically by poor nutrition/diet during the first trimester.
-A maternity home for our patients will enable us to not only provide housing for her while she Is pregnant but up to 18 months, giving her the resources she needs to get back on her feet and Into stable housing.
+A maternity home for our patients will enable us to not only provide housing for her while she Is pregnant but up to 18 months with her baby, giving her the resources she needs to get back on her feet, into stable housing, and supporting herself and her child.

 A Maternity Home